AriWiraSaputra/Day1_100-Days/README.md

 All you need to do now is follow along with the video, go from one chapter to the next in this tutorial panel, and just have fun!
 Now let's go!

 ### Progress in Coding

-This repository is created to document my progress in coding.
+This repository is created to document my progress in coding.<br/><br/>
 Here, I will update my progress regularly to keep track of my improvement.

 Progress